anarghya-das/instaFetcher/README.md

 pip install -r requirements.txt or pip3 install -r requirements.txt
 ```

-5. Download the [chrome driver](http://chromedriver.chromium.org/downloads) and add it to your **PATH**

-6. Make sure you have google chrome or any other chromium based browser installed as well.
+5. Make sure you have [**google chrome**](https://www.google.com/chrome/) or any other **chromium** based browser installed in your computer.

-7. Now you can either run the python file directly by giving the proper inputs (shown below)
+6. Now you can either run the python file directly by giving the proper inputs (shown below)

 ```python
 python3 private.py or python private.py
 ```

-8. Or you could run the flask server and access the website on your **localhost**
+7. Or you could run the flask server and access the website on your **localhost**

 ```python